|

 Douglas, the Englishman Thomas Nuttall, Sir Joseph Banks, and the

-American Asa Gray, after whom he named the genus Grayia.
+American Asa Gray, for whom he named the genus Grayia.

 It was under his directorship that Kew became a world center for plant